tsubasachan/NyaEnableTurtle/README.md

 ## 📦 Project Structure

-After downloading the project, create two folders in the root directory:
+After downloading the project, create two folders in the root directory (frameworks and dependences) and place the **Content Patcher** mod in the `frameworks` folder.:

 ```
 NyaEnableTurtle/